rdmullins/rdmullins.github.io/sprint04.md

 Along those same lines I appreciated the smaller team element as well.
 It was certainly helpful forging closer relationships with others starting this same journey.

+Finally, from a technical/'tools' standpoint, Gitpod has been an excellent platform.
+There was a learning curve to be certain, but the effort paid dividends in that we didn't have to worry about local machine issues in addition to all the other variables that come into play during remote work.

 [Return to Top](#by-roger-mullins--team-davinci)
 ---